Types of Preschool Learning Centers

 Bingo helps visually reinforce numbers, as students will need to associate the number being called out to the physical number on their card.

-Nature and Science Center
+Early Childhood Nature and Science Interest Area

 Stimulate your preschoolers and inspire endless wonder as they explore hands-on science experiments.
 Becker’s Primary Science Lab Set provides pre-k friendly activities to get your students eager to participate!